 A subset of atoms for which the property A should be selected/computed can be provided in the block Atoms.
-The block can contain element names (recurring keyword Element), or individual atom numbers (recurring keyword Atom).
+The block can contain element names (recurring keyword Element), region names (recurring keyword Region), or individual atom numbers (recurring keyword Atom).

 '''

 MeanSquareDisplacement

 Atoms

 Atom integer

 Element string

+Region string

 End

 End

 '''